Croatian Football League: Prva HNL teams in European competitions

 The breakup of Yugoslavia saw top flight league split into several smaller ones.
 This meant separation of Croatian football association from the Football Association of Yugoslavia and launch of their own football league.
 Prva HNL saw its first edition in 1992.
 Hajduk Split and HAŠK Građanski took part in European competitions on account of qualification secured at the end of the 1990–91 Yugoslav football season: HAŠK Građanski were runners-up in the 1990–91 Yugoslav First League and qualified for 1991–92 UEFA Cup while Hajduk Split won the 1990–91 Yugoslav Cup and entered 1991–92 European Cup Winners' Cup.
 Due to war both clubs had to host their European matches abroad, in Austria.

 Affected by the ongoing war in Croatia, the first Prva HNL season was held over the course of a single calendar year, from February to June 1992.
 Neither Hajduk Split (1992 Croatian champions) nor Inker Zaprešić (1992 Croatian Cup winners) could enter European competitions the following 1992–93 season as the Croatian Football Federation, the league's governing body, wasn't yet recognized by UEFA and officially became its affiliate as late as June 1993.

 Eight times in history have HNL teams entered the group stages of UEFA Champions League.
 In the 1994–95 season, Hajduk Split eliminated Legia Warsaw in the qualifying round and entered the group stage.
 They advanced to quarterfinals as group runners-up behind Benfica but were eliminated by eventual winners Ajax.
 In the 1998–99 season, Croatia Zagreb qualified over Celtic and finished in second place behind Olympiacos, but failed to advance as only first place teams and two best runners-up went through.
 The following season, Croatia also entered the group stage after eliminating MTK Budapest in the third qualifying round.
 Drawn in the group with Manchester United, Olympique Marseille and Sturm Graz, they finished last, winning only against Sturm and drawing away at Manchester and Marseille.
 In the 2011–12 season, Dinamo Zagreb advanced through three qualifying rounds and were drawn in the group with Real Madrid, Lyon and Ajax.
 The following season, Dinamo Zagreb also advanced to the group stages and was drawn in the group with Dynamo Kyiv, Paris Saint-Germain and Porto.
 They lost five group matches, drawing with Dynamo Kyiv in the last round.
 In the 2015-16 season, Dinamo Zagreb entered the group stage and recorded notable win 2–1 over Arsenal.
 Next season, 2016-17, another qualification followed.
-Latest entry to the group stage was in 2019-20 where Dinamo Zagreb finished fourth behind Manchester City, Atalanta and Shakhtar with 2 draws vs Shakhtar and a 4–0 win over Atlanta, with controversial refereeing decisions in both draws — a win in either would have sent them through to the Round of 16 as runners-up.
+Latest entry to the group stage was in 2019-20 where Dinamo Zagreb finished fourth behind Manchester City, Atalanta and Shakhtar with 2 draws vs Shakhtar and a 4–0 win over Atalanta, with controversial refereeing decisions in both draws — a win in either would have sent them through to the Round of 16 as runners-up.